moishinetzer/embrace/Personal Development Plan/README.md

 - How can I prepare for behavioral questions
 - How can I stay motivated and not get distracted in daily tasks

-> Create your own deadlines and meet them
-> Add Jethro to Trello weekly board
-> List and prioritise jobs and tasks
-> Create StrengthsProfile

 - What are your tips for me to achieve my goals?
 - What are the key things I need to do to achieve my goals?

+Response tasks

+- [x] Create your own deadlines and meet them
+- [x] Add Jethro to Trello weekly board
+- [x] List and prioritise jobs and tasks
+- [x] Create StrengthsProfile

+## Follow up questions

+- What other options are there to hold me accountable for missing deadlines and targets that I have set for myself